-- Order that Plaintiffs may maintain this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure; - b.
-Declare Indiana Code § 31-32-4-2(b) unconstitutional on its face and as applied to Plaintiffs, as violative of Plaintiffs' due process and equal protection rights under the U.S. constitution; - c.
-Preliminarily and permanently enjoin Defendants, their officers, agents, servants, employees, and attorneys, and those persons in active concert or participation therewith, from denying Plaintiffs the benefit of appointed counsel in CHINS and TPR proceedings; and require that Defendants provide appointed counsel to Plaintiffs, and to all those similarly situated now and in the future, in all CHINS and TPR proceedings;
+- a.
+Order that Plaintiffs may maintain this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure; - b.
+Declare Indiana Code § 31-32-4-2(b) unconstitutional on its face and as applied to Plaintiffs, as violative of Plaintiffs' due process and equal protection rights under the U.S. Constitution; - c.
+Declare the actions and inactions of Defendants that have resulted in Plaintiffs having no attorney representation in CHINS and TPR proceedings to be unconstitutional, as violative of Plaintiffs' due process rights (as to all Defendants) and equal protection rights (as to Defendants Moores, Jones, Stefaniak, Howser, and Mount) under the U.S. Constitution; - d.
+Preliminarily and permanently enjoin Defendant Stigdon, and her agency's officers, agents, servants, employees, and attorneys, and those persons in active concert or participation therewith, from denying Plaintiffs the benefit of appointed counsel in CHINS and TPR proceedings; and require that Defendant Stigdon provide appointed counsel, or ensure that counsel are provided, to Plaintiffs, and to all those similarly situated now and in the future, in all CHINS and TPR proceedings; - e.

-- d.
 Award to Plaintiffs the reasonable costs and expenses incurred in the prosecution of this action, including reasonable attorneys' fees, pursuant to 42 U.S.C. § 1988, and Fed.
 R. Civ.
-P. 23(h); - e.
+P. 23(h); - f.
 Such other relief as this Court may deem just and proper.